Launch Region's First Canned Wine

 Starting with Logistics & Pricing

 Two of the key decisions when canning are product size and bundling method.
 In terms of the can's volume, competitor research suggested two common sizes 187ml (slim can) and 355ml (beer-style can).
 We quickly selected the 187ml slim can for two logistics and pricing-related reasons.
-First, if bundled in a four-pack, the slim can was volumetrically equal to a single bottle of wine.
+First, if bundled in a four-pack, the slim can volumetrically equalled a single bottle of wine.
 This direct relationship simplified pricing and logistics.
-Second, at smaller volumes, we could keep the single can price under $5 while maintaining profit margins.
+Second, at smaller volumes, we could keep the single can price under $5 while maintaining 35%+ profit margins.

 research & findings, continued